markohanesian/ReactSocial/README.md

 * Material-Ui

 ## Planned Features/Outstanding Issues

+✅ = fixed

+* Persistant auth state so users stay signed in on page refresh ✅
+* Create post styled to be more visible and user-friendly ✅
+* Create post button disabled when no user text to clarify UX ✅
+* Update feed UI to be mobile responsive ✅
 * More sign-in methods for user authentication
 * User profile and settings
-* Persistant auth state so users stay signed in on page refresh ✅
-* Update feed UI to be more responsive
 * Add author info to about

 ## Authors